-Complete this through the mynmsu portal.
-Students must complete the degree application in order for the degree to be certified.
-More information can be found at: http://commencement.nmsu.edu/
+Students are responsible for completing their degree applications in a timely manner.
+They may complete the application through the my.nmsu.edu portal.
+Students must complete the degree application for their degree to be certified.
+More information can be found at http://commencement.nmsu.edu/

-Exit interview
+Exit Survey

-All MPH students MUST complete an exit interview prior to being cleared for graduation.
-The Exit Interview will be available on CANVAS and students will have approximately three weeks to complete this form.
-Only the Department Head will have access to the data.
-Upon receipt, all names/identifying information will be removed.
-The exit interview is used by the Department to identify strengths and weaknesses of the program.
+All MPH students MUST complete an exit survey before the Department can clear them for graduation.
+The Exit Interview is available online, and students will have approximately three weeks to complete this form.
+The exit interview is used by the Department to identify the strengths and weaknesses of the program.
 In conjunction with other data, such information is invaluable in reviewing the curriculum.